viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 Customers may have globally dispersed offices that meet some or all of the following parameters:

-- Have 10 – 50 Windows devices on-site
+- Have 10 to 50 Windows devices on-site
 - Don't have dedicated server hardware
-- Have Internet bandwidth that is limited (satellite internet)
+- Have internet bandwidth that is limited (satellite internet)
-- Have intermittent Internet connectivity
+- Have intermittent internet connectivity

 To support the branch office scenario, customers can deploy a Connected Cache node to a Windows 11 client device.